jrsmith3/tec/README.md

 (e.g. `v2.0.0.post1`) will only ever appear on the `main` branch, never another branch.
-Version strings formatted as ["pre-releases"](https://peps.python.org/pep-0440/#pre-releases) may appear on any branch, including `main`; typically such pre-release tags should coincide with a final release tag.
+Version strings formatted as ["pre-releases"](https://peps.python.org/pep-0440/#pre-releases) may appear on any branch, including `main`; typically release candidate pre-release tags (i.e. version strings with the `rc` suffix) should coincide with a final release tag on `main`.

 Any documentation change by itself will result in an increment of the PATCH component of the version string.
 Post-release version tags